North America ATLAS of Plucked Instruments

 There is also a Tahitian version of the ukulele, which is quite different from the traditional model.
 It has been developed since the 1990's.

-The body (and usually also the neck and head) of the Tahitian ukulele is carved from a single piece of wood in a fluid rounded shape (like a solid body electric guitar), often flattish at the bottom.
+The body (and usually also the neck and head) of the Tahitian ukulele is carved from a single piece of wood (or some pieces glued together) in a fluid rounded shape (like a solid body electric guitar), often flattish at the bottom.

 The flat tuning head is usually wider on the top, with tuning machines from behind, 4 on each side.
 The frets are metal, inlayed in the neck.
 The fingerboard is flush with the front.

-The sound of the Tahitian ukulele is a bit like an old banjo.
+The sound of the Tahitian ukulele is sharp, and a bit like an old banjo.
 So sometimes it is referred to as the Tahitian banjo.

 the back with the soundhole